99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 When a consumer requests a message from the queue it can wait for messages from queue to arrive if there are none in the queue, this is called long polling
 long polling decreases the number of API calls, messages get processed at the end of the wait period, higher efficiency
 the wait time can be 1-20s, its better than short polling.
-IT RETURNS MESSAGES AS SOON AS THEY BECOME AVAILABLE: to enable: Set the ReceiveMessage API with a WaitTimeSeconds of 1-20s!!
+IT RETURNS MESSAGES AS SOON AS THEY BECOME AVAILABLE: to enable: Set the ReceiveMessage API with a WaitTimeSeconds of 1-20s

-SQS Extended client library ECL:!!
+SQS Extended client library ECL:
 library that uses an s3 bucket to send messages higher than 256kb, the queue sends a message telling the consumer to get the larger message from the s3

 Must know API: